 Fall is fast approaching and nothing says Fall more than apples.
 Whether you pick your own or buy them from your local orchard or farm stand, fresh, locally produced apples are at their best during the autumn months.
+They are the perfect ingredient to keep stocked in your kitchen.
 But did you know that eating apples in season helps get rid of the last heat of summer?
 Try this delicious recipe for Apple Butter that you can make in a slow cooker that is both easy to make and so healing!

 Eastern View: Raw apples can be too cool, hard, and rough to eat raw in the fall.
 Cooking apples balances their cold quality making this light but incredibly satisfying butter ideal for early fall.
 Apples will remove residual summer heat from the body when served warm and moist.
 The benefits of apple’s cooling, cleansing qualities are many.
 Apples serve as a gentle daily cleanser for the digestive system and help support. regularity.
 They strengthen digestion by lowering any acidity and excessive hunger – great for Pittas.

 Apples also have the ability to optimizes your dietary pH balance and lastly they help boost immunity to prevent most colds and flu in this season.

 So an apple a day really does work!

 Western View: “An apple a day keeps the doctor away” is an old proverb that most of us are familiar with, but what makes this fruit so special?
 What health benefits are associated with eating apples?

 As one of the most cultivated and consumed fruits in the world, apples are continuously being praised as a “miracle food”.